waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Tool/Agent Development Notes
 - **unstick_me_tool Bug:** The tool needs to be updated.
 It currently defines 'escape' as warping to a new map ID.
 It should be modified to also recognize warps to different floors within the same location (i.e., same map group ID, different map number) as a valid path forward.
 (Priority: High)
-- **New Agent Idea: `dungeon_navigator`**: Could take a simplified text version of a map and a goal, then output a high-level navigation plan, pointing out key structural features like the Sprout Tower pillar.
+- **New Tool Idea: `dungeon_navigator`**: Could take a simplified text version of a map and a goal, then output a high-level navigation plan, pointing out key structural features like the Sprout Tower pillar.
+This is a computational task, not an agent task.
 - **New Agent Idea: `pokemon_evaluator`**: Could take my party and an opponent's known Pokémon and suggest the best lead and moves, considering type matchups.
 - **New Tool Idea: `battle_advisor_tool`**: A computational tool that takes my party's movesets and an opponent's team and calculates the optimal lead Pokémon, rather than relying on an LLM-based agent.